AngeloAlgarne/newyear-project/README.md

-Here’s a sample README for your project based on your objectives:

----

 # New Year Countdown with Fireworks

 This is a Next.js app built using TypeScript, Tailwind CSS, and the App Router, designed to display a large countdown to the New Year (January 1, 2025, 12:00 AM, Asia/Manila Time Zone).
 Once the countdown reaches zero, fireworks will appear.
 The fireworks feature is testable via a configurable variable that can be adjusted for testing purposes.